danielnixon/playwarts/README.md

 #### PlayGlobalExecutionContext

 Play's global execution context `play.api.libs.concurrent.Execution#defaultContext` is disabled.
 Declare a dependency on an `ExecutionContext` instead.
+To materialize the dependency, you can inject `BuiltInComponentsFromContext#actorSystem.dispatcher`.
 See [MUST NOT hardcode the thread-pool / execution context](https://github.com/alexandru/scala-best-practices/blob/master/sections/4-concurrency-parallelism.md#411-must-not-hardcode-the-thread-pool--execution-context).

 #### SessionPartial